Ron Ruelle hobbyDB

 One of the key attributes of collectible vehicles is the scale in which they are reproduced.
 Most collectors know about 1/64 scale cars, such as Hot Wheels, as well as other popular sizes such as 1/18 and 1/43.
 But have you ever thought about HOW and WHY these particular model scales became the standards in their hobbies?

 There are many reasons why model companies gravitate towards certain scales.
 As it turns out, a lot of scales are the result of simple math involving division by 2 or by 10.
 But several scales are the result of scaling down model trains, or more specifically the track they run on, which we’ll discuss in a moment.

 1/1 through 1/6 – The scales in this range are simple ratios, easy to calculate.
 These are of course, large scales, so they’re usually reserved for real items that are not particularly big.
-Of course, there are some larger objects modeled at full size.
+However, there are some larger objects modeled at full size, or 1/1.

 1/8 – Hey, we skipped 1/7!
-It turns out you don’t get into a lot of prime numbers outside of single digits.
 Seven is hard to divide by.
 But 1/8 equals half of a half of a half, so the math is pretty easy.
 This scale has become popular in recent years for super detailed model car kits.
 1/8 scale is often used for replicas of race car driver helmets as well as standalone models of engines.

 1/10 – Not that commonly used, but, the math is pretty easy when you multiply and divide by ten.
 Think metric!